Introduction to Design Patterns in Java

 Example of Design Patterns in Java

 Now we will see java code examples of singleton design patterns.
-A singleton design pattern involves creating a singleton class that returns the same instance every time it is instantiated.
+The singleton design pattern requires creating a singleton class that returns the same instance every time someone instantiates it.
 The below code example shows the creation and usage of a singleton class:

 Code: